North Korea has fired artillery shells into South Korean waters, apparently in reaction to military exercises by the U.S. and South Korea.

 Pyongyang threatened on Sunday to conduct what it called "a new form of nuclear test" after the U.N.
 Security Council condemned the North's recent ballistic missile launches.

-Malcolm Cook, an analyst at the Singapore-based Institute for South Asian Studies, tells VOA this could mean the North has developed the ability to build a nuclear warhead.
+Malcolm Cook, an analyst at the Singapore-based Institute for Southeast Asian Studies, tells VOA this could mean the North has developed the ability to build a nuclear warhead.

-Cook added that Monday's artillery exchange is not as serious as the deadly sinking of a South Korean warship in March 2010, and North Korea's shelling of Yeonpyeong Island in November of that same year that killed four people.
+Cook says Monday's artillery exchange is not as serious as the sinking of a South Korean warship in March 2010, and North Korea's shelling of Yeonpyeong Island in November of that same year that killed four people.

 A statement Sunday from the North's Foreign Ministry said it was intolerable that the Security Council would "turn a blind eye" to U.S. nuclear war exercises while denouncing the North Korean army's self-defensive rocket launch exercises.